dalmo1991/superflexPy/doc/demo.rst

 The network runs the nodes from upstream to downstream, collects their outputs, and routes them to the outlet.
-The output of the network is a dictionary, with keys given by the node identifiers and values given by the list of output fluxes.
+The output of the network is a dictionary, with keys given by the node identifiers and values given by the list of output fluxes of the nodes.
 It is also possible to retrieve the internals (e.g. fluxes, states, etc.) of the nodes.

 .. literalinclude:: demo_code.py